Cainhu19/Projeto-Final-322/README.md

 This repository was created as a final project for the first semester of 2024's MC322 (Object Oriented Programming) class at IC/Unicamp, Brazil.

 We created a parody of the game Life with a theme of "college life," modifying some rules to adapt the game to this theme.
-The rules can be consulted in the [game manual]() (link under construction) or by clicking M on the game's main screen.
+The rules can be consulted in the [game manual](https://cainhu19.github.io/Projeto-Final-322/) or by clicking M on the game's main screen.
 The manual also has the list of all the spaces of the board.
 As of June 2024, the game (and the manual) are available only in Portuguese.

 The game was made in Java, while the GUI was made with JavaFX, both using Maven as the project management tool.